simonmichael/hledger/hledger/test/errors/README.md

 3 | 2022/1/32
   | ^^^^^^^^^

-This date is invalid, please correct it: 2022/1/32
+This is not a valid date, please fix it.
 ```